 The Criminal Courts Division officers are responsible for providing a safe courtroom environment for judges, court personnel, attorneys, and the general public.

 Their responsibilities include protecting the judge, maintaining proper order in the courtroom and promptly obeying all lawful orders and instructions of the court.
 The ten (10) Divisions of Criminal Court are located in the Criminal Justice Complex, 201 Poplar Avenue.
-The ten (10) Criminal Courts combined handled 280,361 cases and 27,003 inmates in 2006.
+The ten (10) Criminal Courts combined handle on the average 207,378 cases and 27,860 inmates per year.

 An average of fifty (50) jury trials per year are sequestered, which are high profile in nature.
 During these trials extra security personnel and equipment were added in an effort to protect the integrity of the courts and jurors.